adrianalbr/Horiseon-code-refactor/README.md

 And started to work

 Updates:
-Implemented changes starting with semantic elements, followed by CSS consolidation, then title review, and broken link…with a lot of debugging in between
+Implemented changes starting with semantic elements, followed by CSS consolidation, then title , and broken link…with a lot of debugging in between added comments on both html and css
 Committed and pushed several times.

 Deployment: